Specifically, access token validators translate an access token into a data structure that constitutes part of the input for policy processing.

 Each access token validator possesses an evaluation order index, an integer that determines its processing priority.
 Lower values are processed before higher values.

-The following image shows the validation process when using an access token validator
+The following image shows the validation process when using an access token validator with the System for Cross-domain Identity Management (SCIM) token resource lookup method.

 - The access token validator validates the access token.